The isomorphism problem for large-type Artin groups: Centralisers of hyperbolic elements.

 where all the $k_i$ are non-zero.
-Note that the edges between the various principal triangles all meet at a common type $2$ vertex of $X_{abc}$, whose local group is a conjugate of $A_{tr}$ for two standard generators $t$ and $r$ in $\{a, b, c \}$.
-This means the $s_i$'s are not just any standard generators: they are an alternating sequence of $t$ and $r$.
+Note that the edges between the various principal triangles all meet at a common type $2$ vertex of $X_{abc}$, whose local group is a conjugate of $A_{tr}$ for two standard generators $t$ and $r$ in $\{a, b, c \}$ satisfying $m_{tr} = n$.
+This means the $s_i$'s are not just any standard generators, they are an alternating sequence of $t$ and $r$.
 In particular, $(*)$ becomes

-As it turns out, there are very few options on the powers $k_i$'s for such an equality to be possible.
-These have been classified in (\cite{martin2020abelian}, Lemma 3.1), and any choice of possible $k_i$'s give rise to one of the two systems of arrows described in Figure \ref{FigureHexagon}. \(\Box\)
+As it turns out, there are very few options on the powers $k_i$ for such an equality to be possible.
+These have been classified in (\cite{martin2020abelian}, Lemma 3.1), and any choice of possible $k_i$'s gives rise to one of the systems of arrows described in Figure \ref{FigurePolygon333}, Figure \ref{FigurePolygon244} or Figure \ref{FigurePolygon236} (depending on whether $a, b, c$ forms a $(3, 3, 3)$, $(2, 4, 4)$ or $(2, 3, 6)$ triplet). \(\Box\)

-\begin{rem} One may be able to use Lemma \ref{LemmaHexagonCompletion} even if the subset we look at is only part of a principal hexagon.
-This happens for instance as soon as the centre of the hexagon belongs to the interior of the given subset. \end{rem}
+\begin{rem} One may use Lemma \ref{LemmaHexagonCompletion} even if the subset we look at is only part of a principal polygon, as soon as the centre of the polygon belongs to the interior of the given subset. \end{rem}

 \begin{lemma} Let $u$ be an axis of $z$ for which we suppose that $u \subseteq X_{abc}^{(1)-ess}$ but there is no element $g \in A_{abc} \backslash \{1\}$ such that $u \subseteq Fix(g)$.
 Then $\bar{u}$ has valence at most $2$ in $\mathcal{T}$. \end{lemma}